mintlift/JUNGOL/README.md

 This is what the app looks like on macOS:
 ![App Screenshot](screenshot.jpg)

-On first launch, the application downloads a zipped archive with a Core ML version of Stabili
+On first launch, the application downloads a zipped archive with a Core ML version of Stability AI's Stable Diffusion v2 base, from [this location in the Hugging F